 - Pre-sell – If your idea is solid enough, why not try pre-selling it to customers?
 When I first began Shoutlet, I sold the idea of our platform to clients by showing them a PowerPoint presentation well before it was actually built.
 I promised prospects a substantial discount and the opportunity to help shape my product roadmap if they ordered in advance.
-I funded the entire first version of Shoutlet from taking pre-orders.
+I funded the entire first version of Shoutlet by taking pre-orders.

 Types of Investment Instruments (Definitions from Wikipedia):

-- Preferred Stock – Preferred shareholders have priority over common stockholders on earnings and assets in the event of liquidation and they have a fixed dividend (paid before common stockholders).
+- Preferred Stock – Preferred shareholders have priority over common stockholders on earnings and assets in the event of liquidation, and they have a fixed dividend (paid before common stockholders).
 I’ve seen almost all Venture Capital deals use Preferred Stock.
 Basically, they get their back before you do.
 They also get nifty little add-ons like dividends and participation rights (extra ways of squeezing cash out).

 - Common Stock – The type of stock most often used for investment.
-If your legal structure is currently a Limited Liability Company, you might have to change it to a C Corporation to begin selling Common Stock.
-Most Angel investors are fine buying Common Stock as it’s the same type of ownership you would have an the entrepreneur.
+If your legal structure is a Limited Liability Company, you might have to change it to a C Corporation to begin selling Common Stock.
+Most Angel investors are fine buying Common Stock as it’s the same type of ownership you would have as an entrepreneur.
 One of the only ways for an entrepreneur to get Preferred Stock is if you put a significant amount of your own cash into the company.

 - Warrants – A warrant is a security that entitles the holder to buy the underlying stock of the issuing company at a fixed exercise price until the expiry date.
-Warrants and options are similar in that the two contractual financial instruments allow the holder special rights to buy securities.
+Warrants and options are similar because the two contractual financial instruments allow the holder special rights to buy securities.
 Both are discretionary and have expiration dates.
 The word warrant simply means to “endow with the right,” which is only slightly different from the meaning of option.

 So, where do you start?
 That’s a good question.
 You have planted the seeds, and now it’s time to develop the roots of your company with a strong management team.
 Once you set a solid foundation in place, your company will flourish.
 Investors bet on your teams as much as they do your company, so select your branches wisely.

-Remember at the end of the day it’s all about control.
+Remember, at the end of the day, it’s all about control.
 Even though Facebook has raised several rounds of capital, Mark Zuckerberg still controls all of the votes for Facebook.
 If you position yourself correctly, you can do the same.